joeyr1984/read-me-generator/README.md

 To install necessary dependencies, run the following command:

 ```
-npm install run
+npm i
 ```

 ## Usage

-be careful
+NA

 ## License

-This project is licensed under the GPL 3.0 license.
+This project is licensed under the MIT license.

 ## Contributing

-dont eff with my master branch
+NA

 ## Test